 Government organizations were reshuffled in the 14th year of King Sejong and the nation was divided into 3 kyeongs, 4 dohobus and 10 dos.
-At the same time, 12 Jumoks (governor) changed into 12 Jujeoldosa (governor), and Jeollanam-do was renamed as Haeyang-do.
+At the same time, 12 Jumoks (governors) changed into 12 Jujeoldosa (governors), and Jeollanam-do was renamed as Haeyang-do.
 Doho-bu was set up in Annam (modern Yeongam) and Jasa was established in Gwangju.

 - Joseon Dynasty